danicat/pacgo/step09/README.md

 }
 ```

 This version of `getLivesAsEmoji` will be less efficient than the version of the function that uses a buffer.
-Part of the reason for this performance difference is due to memory allocation required for the string concatentaion.
+Part of the reason for this performance difference is due to memory allocation required for the string concatenation, as we've seen before that strings in Go are immutable.

 In the version of the function using the `+` operator, there is a memory allocation operation happening for every iteration of the for loop.
 While for the buffer version of the function there is only a single memory allocation happening when buffer is initiailized.
-A more detailed example of this performance difference is discussed here https://billglover.me/2019/03/13/learn-go-by-concatenating-strings/
+A more detailed example of this performance difference is discussed [here](https://billglover.me/2019/03/13/learn-go-by-concatenating-strings/)

 [Take me to Next Step!](../stepxx/README.md)